Kosovo, Albania & Macedonia Explorer

 Starts From:

-NZD 4,710.00 /Person
+NZD 4,441.00 /Person

 Kosovo, Albania & Macedonia Explorer

-Today you'll cross the border into Kosovo by private vehicle (approximately 2 hours).
-Tiny Kosovo is Europe’s newest (official) country: a handful of landlocked mountains, poppy-dotted meadows and oak forests smack bang in the middle of the Balkans.
-The shadow of conflict in the late 90s has kept Kosovo off traveller's radars but go there today and you can feel that shadow lifting, and Europe’s youngest member is definitely making up for lost time.
-The first stop in this newly independent country will be the Decani Monastery.
-Time stands still here – a place of stunning art heritage, but whose symbolic significance as a Serbian Orthodox cultural monument unfortunately makes it vulnerable to destruction.
-Continue on to Peja (Pec in Serbian) – the gateway to the Rugova Mountains and a major agricultural centre (approximately 30 minutes).
+Today, you'll cross the border into Kosovo by private vehicle.
+Tiny Kosovo is Europe’s newest (official) country and is home to a handful of landlocked mountains, poppy-filled meadows and oak forests in the middle of the Balkans.
+The shadow of conflict in the late 1990s has kept Kosovo off traveller's radars but today, you’ll feel the shadow lifting.
+See the Decani Monastery – a place of artistic heritage, but whose symbolic significance as a Serbian Orthodox cultural monument unfortunately makes it vulnerable to destruction.
+Continue to Peja (Pec in Serbian) – the gateway to the Rugova Mountains and a major agricultural centre.
 Visit the beautifully restored Peja Bazaar, dating back to Ottoman times, and Bajrakli Mosque.
-Having been destroyed twice in the last 80 years, the bazaar has been fully rebuilt after the Kosovo War, according to historical Ottoman architecture, and is one of the many protected monuments in Kosovo.
+Having been destroyed twice in the last 80 years, the bazaar has been fully rebuilt after the Kosovo War and is one of the many protected monuments in Kosovo.

-Venture out to Matka Canyon – a deep ravine cut into the Suva mountains by the Treska River, 15 kilometres southwest of the city.
-This area is home to several medieval monasteries, caves, and over 70 species of endemic butterflies.
-There is the option to explore the canyon's sights by boat.
-Alternatively, you can take one of the many nature walks in the canyon, or up to tracks that hug the ridge high above the valley.
-Return back to Skopje, with the remaining part of the day free for you to continue exploring this exciting city.
-Perhaps take the Mount Vodno cable car to Millennium Cross, and for the views back down across the city.
-Get lost in the narrow lanes of Carsija – Skopje's most atmospheric neighbourhood or take in the stone bridge over the river Vardar – an iconic sight that acts as a handy connection between Macedonia Square and the Old Bazaar.
-Perhaps visit the Museum of the City of Skopje, housed in the old Railway Station, which is itself a unique piece of history.
-For dinner this evening you could head to the Old Bazaar or the restaurants in the Debar Maalo area.
+Venture out to Matka Canyon – a deep ravine cut into the Suva Mountains by the Treska River.
+This area is home to several medieval monasteries, caves and over 70 species of endemic butterflies.
+When you arrive, you have the option to explore the canyon by boat.
+Alternatively, you can take one of the many nature walks in the canyon or up to tracks that hug the ridge above the valley.
+Return to Skopje, where the rest of the day is free.
+Maybe take the Mount Vodno cable car to Millennium Cross, get lost in the narrow lanes of Carsija, or take in the stone bridge over the Vardar River.
+For dinner this evening, you could head to the Old Bazaar or the restaurants in the Debar Maalo area.

 Meals